nerfZael/wrap-persistence-node/README.md

 5. Run "yarn dev {command}" to run the commands with ts-node

 ### The following commands are supported:
 - past:            Run for a past block count
 - missed:          Run for missed blocks while the app was offline
 - listen:          Listen for events and pin wrappers
 - unresponsive:    Process unresponsive IPFS URIs
 - info:            Display useful information about the current state (pinned hash count, unresponsive count, etc)
 - reset:           Delete the storage file
+- api              Run the IPFS gateway API
 - help:  display help for command